 See the setting's description in the configuration editor for more information about its use.

-For additional information, refer to the 'Workspace and Script Elements' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Workspace and Script Elements' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.